‘I’m still learning’: The journey of George Floyd’s brother Philonise

 Led by civil rights attorney Ben Crump, Philonise walked toward a nearby park, where a swarm of cameras waited at the spot used by the family for news conferences.
 This time, though, reporters were encircling a group of women praying and crying over Katie Wright, whose 20-year-old son Daunte Wright had been shot and killed by a police officer a few days earlier, in a suburb just 10 miles away.

-Philonise (pronounced FA-LOAN-us), 39, stepped back.
+Philonise (pronounced fa-LOAN-us), 39, stepped back.
 He knew he was expected to deliver comfort to a grieving mother and provide passionate quotes to the news media.
 But the case, this activist life, was still so new to him.
 He stood by a tree, trying to find the right words.

 “Everyone expects me to know what to say,” he remarked.
 “But this isn’t my field.
 I’m still learning.”